fraser-lab/EMRinger/Phenix_Scripts/README.md

 `emringer_score.py` and `emringer_residue.py` and `emringer_rolling.py` each import from `emringer.py`, so all scripts must be kept in the same folder to run.

 ## Calculating an EMRinger Score for your structure
+*EMRinger reports very sensitively on model-to-map agreement, and therefore precise fit is very important.
+Even slight misalignments can cause dramatically lower scores (try offsetting your structure by 0.1 Å... the score should drop dramatically).
+For getting a precise fit if you don't have one coming out of refinement, the best result that I have come up with is to superimpose your model onto a fitted model.
+If such a model is not available, I have had great success using `phenix.real_space_refine` without any special parameters.*

 The "standard" EMRinger Score calculation requires `emringer.py` and `emringer_score.py`.
 The first performs the EMRinger scan, and the second performs the threshold scan and calculates Z-scores at each threshold.
 It requires a model in pdb format, and a map in CCP4 format, with a file extension of `.map` or `.ccp4`.
 MRC files typically work as well, but the file extension needs to be changed and occasionally problems arise as a result of origin shifts.